 - When ready to stir-fry, stir-fry beef first, then add the broccoli and cook until soft.
 Pour the sauce and voila!
 Within a few seconds, your dinner is ready to serve.

-Meanwhile, cut up the broccoli into florets.
+Cut up broccoli into florets.
 I don’t throw away the stem part.
 Remove the outer fibrous layer and you will get the tender core inside.
 It is delicious!
+Also slice one small onion and set aside with broccoli.

+Stir fry beef.
 Heat oil in your wok or skillet very hot over high heat.
 It is important to stir-fry with a very high temperature.

 Drizzle more oil in a wok and add the broccoli and onion.
 Stir-fry for a minute.
 Make sure you are retaining the high heat.